 Easy Zucchini Pasta with Bolognese Sauce

-You can also make my Easy Lasagna made with zucchini, which is one of my favorites and only takes 40 minutes.
-This lasagna recipe is so popular I typically make two and freeze one in an aluminum foil pan for a lazy day.
+You can also make my Easy Lasagna made with zucchini noodles or my noodleless low carb lasagna, both are fantastic and super easy to make.
+And when I make lasagna I always make two and freeze one in an aluminum foil pan for a lazy day.

 Easy Zucchini Pasta with Bolognese Sauce

 - 2 medium zucchini

 - 2 tbsp extra virgin olive oil - cold pressed or cold extracted

 - ½ medium onion - peeled and cut into 1 inch pieces